Sunday, December 28, 2025

 CASSE-TOI BRIGITTE by Peter Nolan Smith

-The police were racketeering our after-hours nightclub.
-One of the Continental's backers was a gangster from Odessa, Russia.
+New York City showed its teeth the autumn of 1981.
+The 20th Precinct strong-armed our after-hours nightclub on West 25th Street for weekly payoffs.
+One of the Continental’s backers was a Odessa gangster.
 Vadim was going out with my old girlfriend from Buffalo.
-The tough zek had smuggled stolen icons and passed bad paper.
+The tough zek smuggled stolen icons and passed bad paper.
 Lisa looked good in his furs.

-Only problem was that our newest investor in the illegal enterprise looked like the FBI mostly since they were the FBI investigating the dirty cops.
+Only problem was that the newest investor in the illegal enterprise looked like the FBI, mostly since they were the FBI investigating the dirty cops from the 20th.
+When I mentioned the likeness to the Feds to Arthur, the club’s owner, the ex-baseball player. mumbled out of the side of his mouth "Don't worry."

 "It's Mick Jagger."

 "That's him."
+The Stones were my heroes.
+They hadn't sold out like the Beatles.
 The rock star was with a blonde model.
-She knew who he was, not that I cared in the 1970s doormen ruled the night and that privilege followed me to Paris in 1982.
+She knew who he was, not that I cared.
+In the 1970s doormen ruled the night and that privilege followed me to Paris in 1982.

-"Here you are not a doorman, but a physionomiste."
-The manager of the Rex was a socialist.
-He wanted an eclectic crowd based on fun.
+"Here you are not a doorman, but a physionomiste.
+You read people."
+The club manager was a socialist.
+Olivier sought an eclectic crowd dedicated to every level of fun.

 "No problem, but I don’t know how to speak French."
 Two years of grammar school French from a nun with a lisp had taught me how to ask, "Ou est le Bibliotechque?"